Lazy-work/bridge-docs/guide/compiler/vue/index.md

 # Need a compiler ?

-While you can use the Bridge.js without any compilation, a compiler is provided to optimize Bridge components and improve the developer experience.
+While you can use the Bridge library without any compilation, a compiler is provided to optimize Bridge components.

 ## What are the Benefits?